suhaibchaudhry/ggw-pos-standalone/README.md

 X11 Icons and Cursors:
 ----------------------
-Copy themes/icons to ~/.icons to do a user wide install Copy themes/icons to /usr/share/icons/ for a system wide install
+Copy themes/icons to ~/.icons to do a user wide install Copy themes/icons to /usr/share/icons/ for a system wide instal

+Create a symbolic link named "default" pointed to the icon themes directory either in ~/,icons or /usr/share/icons